What Are the Causes and Symptoms of Cocaine Addiction?

 When it comes to illegal drugs, cocaine is a drug that is very addictive and can completely change the character of a person very quickly.
-Cocaine, which was once not commonly used in the U.S., is now one of the major drugs that has found its way into every walk of life.
+Cocaine, which was once not commonly used in the U.S., is now one of the major drugs that have found its way into every walk of life.
 Unfortunately, cocaine is finding its way into the life of younger and younger people each year.

 Cocaine is a very versatile type of drug.
 It does not only have one way it can be ingested, or used.
 People who use cocaine can snort it, inject it, and smoke it.
 Each one presents a different type of experience as it interacts with the blood stream and the brain.
-Cocaine is a strong stimulant that is not only highly addictive, but can change a person's character through prolonged use.
+Cocaine is a strong stimulant that is not only highly addictive but can change a person's character through prolonged use.
 Signs of cocaine addiction are relatively easy to see and should be looked at closely if you suspect someone is using the drug.

 Cocaine users will exhibit one or many different kinds of symptoms at the same time.
 One of the most telltale signs of a person who is using cocaine is redness around the nostrils and the tendency to sniff a lot.
 This is because as the cocaine is snorted it also irritates the nostrils and begins to break down the hairs and lining of the nose.
-Another obvious sign is that the person will be fidgety, and easily agitated if they are not allowed to move a lot.
-They will move in short bursts of energy, followed by small series of rest.
+Another obvious sign is that the person will be fidgety and easily agitated if they are not allowed to move a lot.
+They will move in short bursts of energy, followed by a small series of rest.
 Often a good drug rehabilitation center is necessary to overcome the addiction.
-There are no cocaine treatments in Canada who deals with this drug only.
+There are no cocaine treatments in Canada who deal with this drug only.

 Cocaine addicts will also begin to show signs of depression, mood swings, and loss of responsibility.
 Many things will begin to lapse like hygiene, job, school, family, and anything else that is required of them.
 They will also begin to lose weight at an alarming rate.
 The nature of cocaine makes stimulates the body in such a way that the person loses any appetite that they may have.